The current Newcastle Officers

 2. Thorough Training

-As a student at the Newcastle University, you’re already qualified to take on the role of Sabbatical Officer.
+As a student at Newcastle University, you’re already qualified to take on the role of an Officer.
 We don’t expect you know everything straight away; you’ll have an opportunity to spend two weeks with the outgoing post-holder before heading out for residential training.
 Throughout the year, you’ll have the opportunity to receive all manner of training and experiences to further your learning, including: national conferences, communication and resilience training, and much, much more.

 Tackle meaningful issues at University

 The job can help if you want to get into politics, lobbying, campaigning or the media.
 Famous ex-presidents of the National Union of Students (NUS) include Jack Straw, Charles Clarke and Stephen Twigg as well as former Guardian columnist David Aaronovitch and Equality and Human Rights Commission chairman Trevor Phillips.